localstack-samples/sample-terraform-ecs-apigateway/README.md

 ![web-app-items](./images/web-app-items.png)

-Of course if you prefer using the `awslocal` CLI, you can also run the following commands:
+Of course if you prefer using the `awslocal` CLI, you can also run the following command:

 ```awslocal dynamodb scan --table-name FoodStoreFoods```